“No book is really worth reading at the age of ten which is not equally – and often far more – worth reading at the age of fifty and beyond.”

 I am ashamed of what I have become.
 This isn’t me anymore.
 I can hardly recognize myself.

 When my husband met me for the first time he thought I was twenty-two years old and larger than life.
 I was thirty-seven and was trying to get over twenty years of abusive nightmarish relationship but like he said: there are no signs of it, not in the way I deal with people and life in general.
 Despite everything that I’ve been through I managed to keep my core intact.

 But I never expected to be ill.
 Not like this.
-A couple of years ago, I was diagnosed with an auto-immune disease and among its symptoms is RA.
-You can look it up on the internet or google it, save me time and space explaining a very complicated matter to you and I’m not sure you will understand.
+A couple of years ago, I was diagnosed with Rheumatoid Arthritis, Fibromyalgia, and Ehlers-Danlos syndrome Hypermobility Type.
+I provided some links here for information but you can look it up on the internet by yourself or google it, save me time and space explaining a very complicated matter to you and I’m not sure you will understand.
 People often misunderstood illnesses that don’t show on the outside.
 They think it is not serious or we are just pretending.
 Believe you me, I will gladly exchange my condition with anyone without a second thought.

 To top it all I have a cervical hernia – a cervical herniated disc is diagnosed when the inner core of a disc in the neck herniates, or leaks out of the disc, and presses on an adjacent nerve root – and a lumbar hernia (Spinal disc herniation/slipped disc) I have Ulcerative colitis (Colitis ulcerosa, UC) too.
 There’s a lot more but they are just symptoms brought by the disease.
 Sideshows, they say.

 The pain I have already learned to live with it (though the consequences is enormous, like not being able to sleep, sit or lie down and being constantly tired, puking all the time but gaining weight at the same time) but what it does with my brain, that is what I have difficulties dealing with.